-Introduction to Central Sterile Service, infection control, and regulations
+Overview of Central Sterile Service, infection control, and regulations

 This course provides an overview of the Central Sterile Processing and Distribution profession and develops the fundamental concepts and principles necessary to successfully participate as an entry level Central Sterile Processing Technician.
-Emphasis will be placed on the profession of central sterile processing, basic sciences and related subjects, infection control, aseptic technique, equipment management, sterilization, instrumentation and supplies, legal issues, inventory management, safety, quality assurance, professional development and healthcare trends.
+Emphasis will be placed on the profession of central sterile processing, basic sciences and related subjects, infection control, aseptic technique, equipment management, sterilization, instrumentation and supplies, legal issues, inventory management, safety, quality assurance, professional development and healthcare trends, in preparation for the certification exam.